pjaudiomv/bmlt-cloud-vm-guide/docs/docs/intro.md

 ## Prerequisites

 Before starting, you should have:
-- A cloud Ubuntu server (20.04 or 24.04 LTS recommended)
+- A cloud Ubuntu server (24.04 LTS recommended)
 - SSH access to your server
 - Basic familiarity with command line operations
 - A domain name (recommended for SSL)